 - 1. Maximize the opportunity for students to develop the positive values of self-reliance, initiative, kindness, spontaneity, resourcefulness, courage, creativity, responsibility, and joy. - 2.
 Recognize that the best learning takes place when the student learns because of his/her desire to learn. - 3.
-Maintain a learning situation maximizing student self-motivation and encouraging the student in his/her own time to follow his/her own interests.
-These interests may be conceived by him/her totally and independently or may result in whole or in part from a presentation by his/her teachers of choices of learning projects. - 4.
-Maximize the opportunity for students, teachers, cooperatively develop the learning process and its subject matter.
+Maintain a learning situation maximizing student self-motivation and encourage students in their own time to follow their own interests.
+These interests may be conceived by them totally and independently or may result in whole or in part from a presentation by their teachers. - 4.
+Maximize the opportunity for students and teachers to cooperatively develop the learning process and its subject matter.
 This opportunity shall be a continuous, permanent process. - 5.
-Maximize the opportunity for the students, teachers, and parents to continuously react to the changing world, including, but not limited to, the community in which the school is located.
+Maximize the opportunity for students, teachers, and parents to continuously react to the changing world, including, but not limited to, the community in which the school is located.